 With Yakima’s thriving hops, wine and agricultural industry, the city is growing fast with events and Seattle-style businesses setting up shop.

-One of the best kept secrets of Yakima is its many large parks, which offer rolling greens, beautiful large shade trees, swimming and spray pools, nature trails, playground equipment, tennis courts, multi-purpose courts, picnic tables, softball fields and off-leash pet areas.
+One of the best-kept secrets of Yakima is its many large parks, which offer rolling greens, beautiful large shade trees, swimming and spray pools, nature trails, playground equipment, tennis courts, multi-purpose courts, picnic tables, softball fields and off-leash pet areas.

-The Central Washington
+Central Washington State Fair

 Entertainment is a main draw, as the fair attracts local and regional acts at several different venues and stages throughout the park.
 Every night, the fair features a big-name singer, comedian or musical group.
 The fair also features an action-packed carnival.
 Thrill-seekers of all ages enjoy 10 acres of midway attractions, including hair-raising rides and challenging games.